From fragmented to unified, a group brand built on 150 years of heritage.

 Through a series of in-person workshops, we worked with group leadership to understand where the existing setup was falling short and what the new brand needed to achieve.
 The goal was not just to define how Capurro should look, but what the group brand needed to do across the business, in the market, and in key commercial settings.

-Those conversations shaped a clear set of priorities.
-The brand needed to position Capurro at a more premium level, create greater consistency across the group, and give every company a shared identity they could stand behind.
-It also needed to support the group in higher-value commercial conversations, helping Capurro present itself with the confidence, clarity and credibility expected of the brands it sits alongside.
+Those conversations shaped a clear set of priorities: position the group at a more premium level, create consistency across its companies, and give each one a shared identity to stand behind.
+The brand also needed to support higher-value commercial conversations, helping Capurro present itself with the professionalism and credibility expected by the global brands it works alongside.

-From there, we developed a new brand architecture that united the existing companies under one umbrella while preserving the identities they had already built.
-Finally, we defined a strategic direction that drew on Capurro’s heritage and trust, while positioning the group as contemporary, premium and built for the future.
+From there, we developed a brand architecture that united the existing companies under one umbrella while preserving the identities they had already built, and defined a strategic direction that drew on Capurro's heritage and trust while positioning the group as contemporary and built for the future.

 The identity system was designed to honour Capurro's heritage while giving the group a more elevated, premium presence.
 We refined and repurposed the company's existing C-shaped mark, carrying forward a valuable piece of brand equity and retaining a clear connection to its history.